Baby Can I Hold You: Certifications

+Andrea Martin version

+In 1998, American singer-songwriter Andrea Martin covered "Baby Can I Hold You" for her only studio album, The Best of Me.
+A promotional 12-inch single was released, and Andrea performed the song on Showtime at the Apollo.

 Ronan Keating version

 In 2005, Boyzone frontman Ronan Keating released his own cover of "Baby Can I Hold You" as the third and final single from his greatest hits compilation, 10 Years of Hits.
 It became the second song that he originally recorded with Boyzone to be re-released for his own solo career.
 In the United Kingdom, the single was only released via digital download and thus it failed to chart.
 In Germany, the single received a full-scale release and peaked at number 42 on the German Singles Chart.